Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/spinners.md

 ## Alignment

-Spinners in Boosted are built with `rem`s, `currentColor`, and `display: inline-flex`.
+Spinners in Boosted Innovation Cup are built with `rem`s, `currentColor`, and `display: inline-flex`.
 This means they can easily be resized, recolored, and quickly aligned.

 ### Margin